HeroHarmony/Choppy-Audio-Detector/README.md

 # Choppy-Audio-Detector
 This is a Python-based script that **listens to an audio channel in real-time and detects streaming-related audio glitches**.
 It will send chat messages to your Twitch channel when it detects these issues.

+**Most common use case:** You're streaming remotely from a phone and your audio passes through a PC — typically via OBS, SRT ingest, or Belabox.

 I was inspired to create this tool after regularly experiencing audio issues, particularly audio glitches caused by unstable bitrate connections when streaming outdoors.
 In my pursuit to find a solution, I realized I'm not alone.
 Small streamers like myself often don't have the chatters to help identify these issues in real-time.
 Other times chatters may mention issues, but instructions are not clear.
 It can be very frustrating to find out hours later that your stream had audio issues.

 The audio glitches can be described as "robotic," "choppy," "broken,", and "glitchy."